zamazan4ik/awesome-pgo/article/article.md

 TODO: like building with PGO in multi-lang apps and passing PGO info to the dependencies. `ast-grep` as an interesting example where `cargo-pgo` failed and I could not figure out - what is wrong?
 Seems like `tree-sitter` is the issue since it's not optimized with PGO via `cargo-pgo`.
 It's the case where C++ + Rust PGO is involved. `ada-url` for Rust is also a good example.
 TODO: Mention ugly https://docs.rs/cc/latest/cc/ when building Rust apps with C++ libraries (inevitable evil)
 TODO: different llvm-profdata versions for Rust and C++ can be required https://issues.fuchsia.dev/issues/42075308
+TODO: Write about llvm-profdata version compatibility with generated PGO profile - it's important otherwise you will get errors

 Building software that consists of multiple programming languages was always a problem.
 Passing values from one programming language to another, writing or generating endless amount of bindings, setuping all required toolchains for eash language, dealing with bugs in each language/toolchain, developing a proper build pipeline in your favourite build system - and I can continue this list of horrible things.
 That's why we all like write software in one language, and if there is a need to use multiple - we try to separate them in a more strict way (like (micro)service approach).